AliHashish/llm_attack_arena/README.md

 ## Results

+Results are stored in:
+- `Attacks/*/Results` - Model responses
+- `Evaluation/significant_results.json` - Manually selected responses that we deemed noteworthy

 Evaluations are stored in:
-- `Attacks/*/bpr_results/` - BPR results per attack type
-- `Attacks/*/Evaluation/` - ASR and efficiency per attack type
-- `Evaluation` - ASR and effiency combined for all attack types
+- `Evaluation` - ASR and effiency results for all attack types
-- `bpr_results.json` - Quick access to BPR results for all attack types
+- `bpr_results.json` - BPR results for all attack types